 Enzymes are catalysts: substances that accelerate chemical reactions.
 In the wash, this helps the efficiency of the wash process with a washing detergent like Ariel.

-Generally dyes or pigments, water soluble colorants are present in the detergent to help brighten whites.
+Generally dyes or pigments, water soluble colorants are present in the detergent to help for when you want to know how to wash and brighten whites.

 A detergent can basically mean any chemical compound similar to soap but more effective in hard water.
 The EU Detergent Regulation defines it as: any substance or preparation containing soaps and/or other surfactants intended for washing and cleaning purposes.